 Difficult to introduce a raw food diet

 We all know how finicky some cats can be with food.
 They have strict preferences for certain food textures and smells and turn their noses up at anything different.
-For these cats, transitioning to a raw meat diet can take a LOT of time, energy and patience.
+For these cats, transitioning to a raw meat diet can take a lot of time, energy and patience.
 I promise though, it is worth the effort if you can stick with it.

 Hard to get the nutritional balance right

 Ensuring your cat gets everything they need in a balanced raw diet can be challenging at first, but it gets easier.
-One of my initial concerns with switching to a raw food diet for my cats was: “What if I make a mistake and don’t get the nutritional supplements right?
-Will I cause harm to my cats?”

-My initial fears turned out to be unfounded.
+One of my initial concerns with preparing raw food for my cats was: What if I make a mistake and don’t get the nutritional supplements right?
+Will I cause harm to my cats?
+My initial concerns turned out to be unfounded.

 There are lots of online resources and groups to help you get it right and support you during the process.
 There are also options to ensure your cat’s raw food is nutritionally balanced.
 You can buy commercial raw food that is already nutritionally complete.
-Alternatively, you can make homemade raw cat food and add your own vitamin and mineral powders and supplements, which is what we do.
+Or, buy a meal completer where you just add raw meat and water.
+Alternatively, you can make a homemade raw recipe and add your own vitamin and mineral supplements.

-Switching your cat to a raw food diet is a personal choice.
-Whilst eating raw meat can be beneficial to your cat if you get it right, it can also be very time-consuming.
-If you’re still not sure that this is the right choice for you, or not sure how your cat will react to raw food – trial it.
-Start by adding small pieces of raw to your cat’s food at meal times and transition slowly.
+Raw feeding your cat is a personal choice, whilst there are many benefits (pros), we also understand the fears and concerns (cons).
+If you’re still not sure that a raw food diet is the right choice for you or your cat – our best advice is to trial it.
+Start by adding small pieces of raw to your cat’s food at meal times and see how they react.